22080331/REPORT--GROUP-9/README.md

  ![](images/ảnh1.jpg)

--Overview:
-   The chart "Distribution Top 10 States by order" shows the number of orders in the 10 states with the highest number of orders in India.
+- The chart "Distribution Top 10 States by order" shows the number of orders in the 10 states with the highest number of orders in India.
 The height of each column corresponds to the number of orders placed in that state, namely:

  + Maharashtra and Madhya Pradesh lead with similar orders, 94 and 93 orders respectively.
 These two states dominate the other states.
  + Rajasthan ranks third with 32 orders, followed by Gujarat and Uttar Pradesh with similar orders (27 and 25 orders).
  + States such as Punjab, Delhi, and West Bengal have orders ranging from 20 to 25, indicating a similar level of orders here.